Artachtron/CERN-Chatbot/README.md

-Work in progress
+Work in progress.

-Only works locally with proper configs
+Only works locally with proper configs.